pabloisaiahs/shaboingboing/README.md

 ├── LICENSE # MIT License
 └── README.md # This file
 ``

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- MovieLens dataset provided by GroupLens Research
-- Course: DS 2022 - Systems I: Intro to Computing
-- University of Virginia School of Data Science

-## Citation

-If you use this project or the MovieLens dataset, please cite:

 ## Running Locally (Without Docker)

 If you prefer to run the application directly on your machine without Docker: